AIRI-Institute/doped_CsPbI3_energetics/README.md

 Dataset
 -----
 The dataset contains  Cd- and Zn-doped $\gamma$-CsPbI<sub>3</sub> systems and various neural networks predictions.
+In our pipeline we used
-We used three pretraining mode: no pretraining, pretraining on the whole [Open Catalyst Project](https://opencatalystproject.org/index.html) (OCP) dataset and pretraining on a specially selected slice of the[ Aflow](https://www.aflowlib.org) database.
-Two models, *SchNet* and *Allegro*^ were trained on different subsamples and with/without pretraining.
+* three pretraining mode: no pretraining, pretraining on the whole [Open Catalyst Project](https://opencatalystproject.org/index.html) (OCP) dataset and pretraining on a specially selected slice of the[ Aflow](https://www.aflowlib.org) database;
+* two architectures: *SchNet* and *Allegro* (for more informations see the [Models sections](https://github.com/AIRI-Institute/doped_CsPbI3_energetics/edit/main/README.md#models));
+* and two model types: *both-both* and *element-both*, which means that for the first type the training set contains both Cd-doped systems and Zn-doped systems in both phases, while the for the second one (*element-both*) the training set contains only Cd-doped systems or Zn-doped (in both phases again).
+For each combination, listed in the table below, we created 48 train-validation splits with 12 different distribution of defects and trained 48 (96 for *element-both*) models.

 <div align="center">